cloudtoid/interprocess/README.md

 When a publisher has an unfinished reservation, the subscriber retains its read lock and the existing ten-second recovery deadline between attempts.
 Keep polling or dispose the subscriber when finished;
 otherwise other subscribers may wait for the lock to expire.
 Recovery can discard messages behind a crashed publisher, as before.
+Discarded bytes are cleared before their space is released, so old ready headers cannot be mistaken for new messages after the ring wraps.
 The shared-memory protocol is unchanged.

+Recovery assumes abandoned participants will not resume accessing the discarded memory.
+A timeout cannot distinguish a crash from a long pause: a publisher or a reader that resumes after its space or read lock has been reclaimed can still corrupt the queue.
+Clearing and checking ownership do not fence those late accesses; this remains a limitation of the current recovery protocol.

 ### Queue lifetime